Street Fighter (video game)

 Its sequel, Street Fighter II (1991), evolved its gameplay with phenomenal worldwide success.
-Street Fighter also spawned two spiritual successors, Capcom's beat 'em up Final Fight (working title Street Fighter '89) and SNK's fighting game Fatal Fury: King of Fighters (1991), the latter designed by Street Fighter director Takashi Nishiyama.
+Street Fighter also spawned two spiritual successors: Capcom's beat 'em up Final Fight (working title Street Fighter '89) and SNK's fighting game Fatal Fury: King of Fighters (1991), the latter designed by Nishiyama.

 Gameplay

 The player competes in one-on-one matches against a series of computer-controlled opponents or in a single match against another player.
 Each match consists of three rounds in which the player must knock out an opponent in less than 30 seconds.
 If a match ends before a fighter is knocked out, the fighter with the greater amount of energy left is the round's winner.
 The player must win two rounds in order to defeat the opponent and proceed to the next battle.
 If the third round ends in a tie, then the computer-controlled opponent will win by default or both players will lose.
 During the single-player mode, the losing player can continue against the same opponent.
 Likewise, a second player can interrupt a single-player match and challenge the first player to a new match.

-In the deluxe version of the arcade game, the player's controls consist of a standard eight-way joystick and two large, unique mechatronic pads for punches and kicks that return an analog value depending on how hard the player actuated the control.
-An alternate version was released that replaces the two punching pads with an array of six attack buttons, three punch buttons, and three kick buttons of different speeds and strengths: light, medium, and heavy.